-Please take care not to overfill when refilling your own containers as products that have been dispensed into a customer’s own vessel cannot be returned to the bulk dispensers for sale for health and safety reasons.
+Please take care not to overfill when refilling your own containers.
+Products that have been dispensed into a customer’s own vessel cannot be returned to the bulk dispensers for sale for health and safety reasons.
 Please take careful note of the displayed price and discuss with staff if needed as returns based on an unexpected cost will not be accepted.

 Returned unopened, undamaged and unused merchandise will be fully refunded if returned within 30 days with original receipt

 How can I protect against bug infestations at home?